Silas is a safety professional who lead the development of the UAS knowledge test, ALC-451 course, and the UAS Study Guide.

 UAS Study Guide

-The FAA developed a UAS study guide to enhance learning for a person who does not hold a manned aircraft pilot certificate and lacks aviation knowledge.
-Using the UAS study guide supports an applicant who has limited aviation knowledge.
+The FAA developed the UAS study guide to enhance learning for a person who does not hold a manned aircraft pilot certificate and lacks aviation knowledge.
+Using the study guide supports an applicant who has limited aviation knowledge.

 The FAA knowledge test covers twelve topic areas, includes 60 questions, and allows the applicant two-and-a-half hours to complete the test.
 A failure of multiple sections of the knowledge test will allow a person to pass the knowledge test with a score of 70 percent or greater (FAA, 2016).